tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/快速入门/域名接入常见问题_intl_en.md

 If files cannot be downloaded from CDN, we recommend you troubleshoot using the following methods:
 1. Check whether files can be downloaded normally from the origin server.
 2. Check whether the CDN domain name is correctly configured on the CDN console > Basic Configuration > Origin Domain.
 Please make sure that the configured origin domain can be accessed properly.
 Otherwise, origin-pull may fail, which will affect your business.
 3. Check the security policy of the origin server.
-Please check whether the origin-pull failure is caused by the security policy configured on the origin server, and if so, please [contact us](https://intl.cloud.tencent.com/support) to get the intermediate IP range and whitelist the origin server.
+Please check whether the origin-pull failure is caused by the security policy configured on the origin server, and if so, please [contact us](https://intl.cloud.tencent.com/support) to get the intermediate IP range and allowlist the origin server.

 ### What should I do if I cannot log in to the WordPress backend after CDN acceleration is configured?